jakebullet70/HomeCentral/README.md

  Touch screen app for the your home.
  Reclaim old Android Tablets!
 (Android 4.X and above)

  Still working on it!
-Jan 2024
+Mar 2024

  Status.
  Home Screen - Done